robotframework/robotframework/doc/releasenotes/rf-3.0.1.rst

 ================

-This release has been sponsored by the `Robot Framework Foundation`__ and would not have been possible, at least with this scope, without that.
-Big thank you for all the member companies of the foundation for your support!
+This release has been sponsored by the `Robot Framework Foundation`__ and would not have been possible with this scope otherwise.
+Big thanks for all the member companies of the foundation for your support!

 There have also been several great `contributions <../../CONTRIBUTING.rst>`_ by the community:

 - Anton Nikitin implemented `Should (Not) Contain Any` keywords  (`#2120`_)
 - Yang Qian fixed copying model objects (`#2483`_)
+- Benjamin Einaudi implemented `--rerunfailedsuites` option (`#2117`_)
 - Chris Callan added case-insensitivity support to various comparison keywords (`#2439`_)

-- Benjamin Einaudi implemented `--rerunfailedsuites` option (`#2117`_)
+Thanks also for everyone who has submitted or commented issues, tested the preview releases, or otherwise helped to make RF 3.0.1 a great release!

 __ http://robotframework.org/foundation/